jdcloudcom/en/documentation/Big-Data-&-Analytics/Stream-Compute/Operation-Guide/create.md

 Task Type: <br>
 Select the underlying computing engine to use, currently providing spark streaming-2.1.0, followed by storm, and flink. <br><br>
 Stream Compute Unit <br>
-Stream Compute Unit It indicates the computing resources consumed by the execution of the operation, a Stream Compute unit containing 1 CPU and 4GB of memory<br><br>
+Stream Compute Unit: It indicates the computing resources consumed by the execution of the operation, a Stream Compute unit containing 1 CPU and 4GB of memory<br><br>
 Pay attention that the Stream Compute unit here is the upper limit of the computing unit which you can use later. <br>
 For example, if you select 20 Stream Compute units when creating the application and if you create 4 job tasks after entering the application, you can allocate computing resources independently for each job task, however the total computing resources allocated to the 4 job tasks shall not exceed the Stream Compute units defined here